Frequently Asked Questions

 What’s the local weather like?

-It can vary 40 to 50 degrees Farenheit between day and night temperatures – even in the summer, so it’s best to dress in layers .
-Winter in this part of the world is cold and Summer is hot – usually.
-The mountain tends to create her own weather from time to time.
-See www.weather.com for more current details.
+Temperatures can vary 40 to 50 degrees Farenheit between day and night temperatures – even in the summer, so it’s best to dress in layers .
+Winter in this part of the world is cold with an average low of 20 degrees and Summer is usually hot – from 70 to 90 degrees.
+The mountain tends to create her own weather system and is usually a good 10 degrees colder than the city, but sometimes a cloud inversion makes it warmer up there.
+See www.weather.com and type in our zip code, 96067, for more current details.

 What’s the best time to see wildflowers on the mountain?